The short version

 Promises that keep slipping

 One missed deadline might be bad luck.
-Three missed deadlines is a pattern.
-Pay attention to patterns.
+Three missed deadlines means something structural is wrong.

 Red Flags in Delivery